sammyj-me/sammyj-me.github.io/_posts/2021-12-18-Continue_On_PC_YouTube.md

 In designing a python app/bot to solve this issue, I figured out the following process and wrote code as necessary.

-1. I would have to send the bot the link of the video I was currently watching and the timestamp of the video where/when I wanted it to resume playing.
+##1.
+I would have to send the bot the link of the video I was currently watching and the timestamp of the video where/when I wanted it to resume playing.##

 I explored "true" text message API options like twilio but did not want to pay any premium for this app.